 5 simple steps to plan and implement your survey

 - Plan your survey: Set your goals and identify your target audience.
-Determining who the best person is to provide feedback will set a solid foundation for a successful survey.
+Determining who the best person is to provide feedback will set a solid foundation for any successful customer survey.
 The buyer is not necessarily always the consumer, especially in a B2B situation.
 Different influences on the buying process should be taken into consideration as well as the opinion of lapsed customers.
 The building of good sample frames, i.e. lists from which the respondents sample is chosen, is a worthwhile process.

 - Decide what will be measured: Research should strive to learn how the organisation is performing in the eyes of their customers, and how customers think the experience and/or product can be improved.
 Understanding of satisfaction can be gained at a very high level by asking customers about their overall satisfaction, how likely they are to consider purchasing from the company again or if they would recommend that company to friends and at a more specific level by asking about particular individual issues such as the level of assistance they received.

-- Choose the right questions to ask: To implement a customer satisfaction survey can take practice, but you will quickly learn which survey questions will be the most beneficial to ask.
+- Choose the right questions to ask: To implement a successful survey can take practice, but you will quickly learn which customer satisfaction questions will be the most beneficial to ask.
 Make your questions clear and easy to answer and remember not to ask too many!
 It can sometimes be useful to make the survey anonymous in order to increase the quantity and quality of the responses.
 By explaining clearly at the start of the survey why you are asking for feedback can help customers understand why you are asking the questions.
 Implementing feedback and improving the customer experience demonstrates that you are listening which will help build loyalty.